 Each Presidential Fellow receives a special certificate signed by the President of MIT emphasizing the prestigious nature of the award and identifying the benefactor responsible for the award presented at the Presidential Fellowship Reception each fall.

-Department and academic administrators submit their nominations based on their Presidential Fellowship allocation for the upcoming year directly to Scott Tirrell, Associate Director of Graduate Fellowship email@example.com.
+Department and academic administrators submit their nominations based on their Presidential Fellowship allocation for the upcoming year directly to Scott Tirrell, Director of Graduate Fellowship email@example.com.